-When our first child, Jacob was born, my world revolved around this handsome babe in my arms.
-I adored him so much yet I cringe every time he cries.
-As a new mother, taking care of him was quite challenging.
-But despite this, he was a very happy baby.
-He always had that big smile on his face and was always in a good mood even his Mama was at her wit’s end.
+When our son was born, my world revolved around this handsome babe in my arms.
+I adored him so much, yet I cringe every time he cries.
+As a new mother, taking care of a baby was challenging.
+But despite my ignorance and impatience, he was a happy baby.
+He always had a cheerful disposition, even when his Mama was always at her wit’s end.

-Since 2015, our eldest child has been enrolled in a hybrid homeschooling program.
-I am no longer directly involved in his schooling but I still check on him daily.
-At times, I volunteer to help him but he assures me that he can do it on his own.
+Since 2015, we enrolled our eldest child in a hybrid homeschooling program.
+I am no longer directly involved in his schooling, but I still check on him daily.
+I also volunteer to help him, but he assures me he can do it on his own.
 He doesn’t need me anymore.
-In fact, he is always eager to share with me all that he has learned not only in class but also in his personal readings.
+In fact, he is always eager to share with me all his lessons from school and his personal reading.
 His teachers have commended him for being a diligent and responsible student.
 Proud mom here!

-Our second child has been exhibiting independence ever since.
-This is her second year to volunteer for Awana, a Bible-based club that meets weekly.
-She is again part of the Awana Music Team.
-Her exposure to music has inspired her to learn the ukulele and the guitar on her own.
-She just watched tutorials on YouTube and taught herself how to play.
-Her involvement in the ministry has opened her doors to meet new friends too.
-In fact, that’s one of the reasons why she never misses a day in Awana.
+Our second child exhibited independence since she was a toddler.
+This is her second year to volunteer for Awana, a Bible-based club that meets weekly in church.
+She is part of the Awana Music Team, and her exposure to music inspired her to learn the ukulele and the guitar on her own.
+She never took formal music lessons, but watched tutorials on YouTube.
+Her involvement in the ministry has opened her doors to meet new friends, too.
+In fact, that’s the reason she never misses a day in Awana.
 She wants to be with her friends all the time.

 Now, they have their own things to keep themselves busy.
 I miss the days where they wanted to be with Mama all the time.
 My husband and I always have them in tow.
 These days, I have to force them to tag along and I seldom win, unless I bribe them with food.

 Keep on mothering